pankajmisr/github-react-agent/README.md

 # Or run directly with a question
 github-agent "Find Python repositories with more than 10000 stars"

+# Specify a different model provider
+github-agent "Find Python repositories with more than 10000 stars" --provider vertex --vertex-project=your-project-id
 ```

 ### Python API